Leave the airlines to us.

 This morning, travel through the Italian Riviera to the French Riviera.
 Along the way we'll visit Pisa.
 Your stop here includes entrance to the ornate Cathedral of Pisa, part of a complex of buildings located on the Piazza dei Miracoli accompanying the iconic Leaning Tower (the cathedral's bell tower).
 Continue on to Nice, where this evening you'll stroll through the splendid Place Massena and compare it to the winding alleyways of old Nice.

-bicycle tour showcasing areas such as the port, Place Garibaldi, Place Massena and the Old Town.
-The afternoon is yours to relax on the pebbly beach or explore more of Nice's highlights at your own pace.
+The morning is yours to relax on the pebbly beach or explore more of Nice's highlights at your own pace.
 Perhaps visit the Palais Lascaris, an interesting museum housed in a 17th century Baroque building, or enjoy spectacular views from the Parc de la Colline du Château.
+Later, enjoy a

 Depart for the USA.